Written by 12:37 pm Blogs

 Consider Using Chemicals

-Some chemicals are made specifically for removing frost, which is a mixture of tiny frozen droplets and supercooled water.
-The trick with chemical sprays is you have to spray before it actually freezes onto your glass, so you have to be vigilant about checking your windshield throughout winter.
+Some chemicals (like calcium chloride) are made specifically for removing frost, which is a mixture of tiny frozen droplets and supercooled water.
+The trick with chemical sprays is that you have to spray before it actually freezes onto your glass, so you have to be vigilant about checking your windshield throughout winter.

 Since cold temperatures cause water droplets to expand into ice-like crystals, if you can remove them before they have a chance to refreeze, chances are good your windshield will remain clear even as temperatures continue dropping.